 London’s first vegan dessert boutique opened its doors this summer with a mouth-watering array of dairy-free ice creams to help Londoner’s beat the heat.

-Offering the largest selection of vegan desserts in the capital, customers will find a tasty array of vegan cakes, gelato, takeaway hot and cold beverages, and a range of snacks.
+Offering the largest selection of vegan desserts in the capital, customers will find a tasty array of vegan cakes, snacks and gelato on offer.

 Additionally, all cakes are created using non-refined sugars with a range of gluten-free options.

 The unique vegan dessert boutique is situated opposite the park at Parsons Green, making it the ideal location to enjoy a coffee and a vegan cake.

 The most Instagrammeable vegan restaurants in London